Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Introduction

+Besides, many second order methods are proposed, which are known to perform better than the first-order methods on various highly nonlinear and ill-conditioned problems\cite{oLBFGS, SQN, SdLBFGS, NIM, IQN}.
+More recently, cubic regularization methods as a class of Newton-type variants have attracted a lot of interest\cite{Xu_Peng,CR_Kohler,CR_Ghadimi,CR_Jordan,CR_VR_Lan,CR_VR_Zhou}.
+Especially, the VR technique is applied to improve the performance of cubic regularization methods \cite{CR_VR_Lan,CR_VR_Zhou}.

+Sample averaging is a natural and well-known technique to reduce the variance of gradient or the noise\cite{Sample_average}.
+Generally speaking, to guarantee the accuracy of the function and gradient estimators, the sample size has to increase when the algorithm goes to optimality.
+And the training sample is not only regarded as a fixed and finite set, that is to say that the sample averaging technique can be employed to the on-line setting.

-In recent years, with the success of deep neural networks, the development and analysis of methods for nonconvex problems have attracted tremendous attention.
-As we know, traditional trust region methods is a class of well-established and effective methods in nonlinear optimization\cite{Powell_TR_a, Yuan_TR_review}.
+Recently, with the success of deep neural networks, the development and analysis of methods for non-convex problems have attracted tremendous attention.
+As we know, traditional trust-region methods is a class of well-established and effective methods in nonlinear optimization\cite{Powell_TR_a, Yuan_TR_review}.
 For details interested readers can refer to the review by Yuan\cite{Yuan_TR_review}.
-With such a framework, we can make full use of second-order information to trust region subproblem.
-Due to the boundedness of the trust region, the Hessian approximation matrix is not required to be positive definite.
-An advantage of the trust region technique is that it can be applied to nonconvex and ill-conditioned problems.
-Although there are various effective methods as mentioned before, trust region algorithms deserve more attention in stochastic optimization.
+With such a framework, we can utilize second order information when building the trust-region subproblem.
+Besides, due to the boundedness of the trust-region, the Hessian approximation matrix is not required to be positive definite.
+An advantage of trust-region methods is that they can be applied to non-convex and ill-conditioned problems.
+Although there are various effective methods as mentioned before, trust-region algorithms deserve more attention in stochastic optimization.